 Dance is earned and dance is given.
 It cannot be taken.
 Dancing brings intensified awareness to what it means to be alive.
 Could there be a greater gift than that?’ she concluded.

 Interesting fact: The featured image on this post is actually a sketch made by my old studednt Aayushi Shah.
-She had drawn quite a few sketches for this book, which added to its beauty.
+She had sketched quite a few images for this book, which added to its beauty.